DavidMcLaughlin208/dependency-detector/README.md

 FUNCTION(input)
-  Turn input into an object literal (package: dependencies) FOR VALUES find dependencies not listed as packages, add them as keys with no dependencies Remove packages with no dependencies from object and push them to an array storing dependency orders
+  Turn input into an object literal (package: dependencies) Remove packages with no dependencies from object and push them to an array storing dependency orders

   WHILE object is not empty